 The beachfront hotel zone in Tulum is dotted with hotels and resorts that offer “private” access to the ocean.
 I say “private” because technically, you can walk wherever you want once you’re actually on the sand, but getting onto the beach itself typically involves staying in a Tulum beach hotel or visiting a beach club for the day.

 The hotels on Tulum’s beachfront are generally much pricier than the rest of the accommodations in town, but if you can swing it even if only for a night or two, it’s worth it to be able to wake up just steps from the water.
-If you want a full list of hotels I recommend, you can find them on this post!
+If you want a full list of hotels I recommend, you can find them all listed on this post!

 By Visiting One of Tulum’s Beach Clubs